Frequently Asked Questions

 You can go here to view our self-directed IRA firm recommendations.
 We have worked with quite a few in the past.

 • Similar to a 1099, a K-1 form is an accounting of the tax income for the year.
-Each Wellings Capital investor receives one per investment each year, regardless of how many properties are in each fund.
+Each Wellings Capital investor receives one K-1 per investment each year, regardless of how many properties are in each fund.
 K-1 forms are most commonly used in partnerships and in real estate ownership.

 • A REIT (Real Estate Investment Trust) is basically real estate flavored stock and is often highly correlated to the performance of the stock market.
 As direct fractional investors, Wellings Capital clients are protected from that volatility.